-What happens when you eat healthy for 28 days?
+What happens to your body when you eat healthy?

 What happens when you start eating healthy?

 What we eat can affect all the processes in the body, including cell regeneration, inflammation, digestion and sleep.
 So it’s no surprise that after even as little as 28 days of eating well you can expect to not only look better, but feel a whole lot better, too.